firedrakeproject/firedrake/docs/source/citing.rst

 please cite :cite:`Homolya2016` and :cite:`McRae2016`.
 If you use :py:func:`~.VertexOnlyMesh`, please cite :cite:`nixonhill2023consistent`.

+If you use the interfaces to couple Firedrake and machine learning frameworks such as PyTorch, please cite :cite:`Bouziani2021` and :cite:`Bouziani2023`.
+If you use the :py:class:`~.AbstractExternalOperator` interface, please cite :cite:`Bouziani2021`.

 The form compiler, TSFC, is documented in :cite:`Homolya2018` and :cite:`Homolya2017a`.